 Why People Say “God Helps Those Who Help Themselves”

 Context is king.
-I’ve heard this advice from both Christians and non-Christians when they are frustrated you are not doing enough.
-Some are generally concerned that bad things will happen if you are passive, so they say this to get you moving.
-Others are disgusted or upset you didn’t take their advice.
-And so they throw you a big ball of flames as they turn their back and leave you to your well deserved doom!
+I’ve heard this advice from both Christians and non-Christians when they’re frustrated you’re not doing enough.
+Some are generally concerned.
+They say this to get you moving because they see you as passive and worry that bad things will happen if you stay the course.
+And when you’re unsure of the course, this advice suddenly becomes more compelling.
+Others are disgusted or upset because you didn’t take their specific advice.
+And so they yell “CATCH” and then throw you a big ball of flames.
+(A trite saying that really means GOOD RIDDANCE!)

-The problem is that this advice has nothing to do with God.
+The problem is that this advice has nothing to do with God at all.
 It requires no knowledge of God.
 It requires no belief in God.
-And it never even considers if you are helping yourself in the way God would approve.
+And it never even considers if you are helping yourself in the way God approves.
 They might as well just say GO DO SOMETHING OR PERISH!
 WHAT GOD THINKS IS IRRELEVANT.

-The only one who knows what good help is is God himself.
-God is the author of all that is good.
-His ways are as high above our ways as the heavens are high above the earth.
 God examines our hearts, our motives, our knowledge and our circumstances.
-He also looks to see if what we say, think or do is in His plan, and according to His character.
-It is in Him and through Him that we have every blessing.
+He also looks to see if what we say, think or do is in line with His character and fits into His plans.
+The right things at the wrong time are the wrong things.
+It is in God and through God that we have every blessing.
 Anything apart from Him is meaningless.
 It is not enough to help ourselves plenty!
-Being passive is bad.
-But so is being reckless!
-Or worse, being disobedient!
+Yes, being “passive” is bad.
+But it’s not automatically worse than being reckless and outright disobedient!

 The Kind of Help We Should Ask For/The Things We Should Do To Help Ourselves

 Before I say the magic phrase to replace the one in the title, I need to go into who our God is and what He wants for us.
-Otherwise, we will be seeking the wrong help.
+Otherwise, we’re bound to seek the wrong help and keep taking the wrong action.

 Our God is truly amazing.
 He is the champion of the drug addict, the orphan, the weak, and the clueless.
 He defends the dumb, the hapless, and at times, even the reckless!
 This is the God who sent Jesus to Earth to die for us while we all opposed God.
 This is the God who lowered Himself to be a man, so that He would be killed and then resurrected to live inside those who embrace His name.
 So when I say God, I am specifically referring to Jesus, not just God in the abstract.
 An abstract God gives abstract answers.
 But here we need concrete ones.

 If we truly want to know how to help ourselves, we must know who the Helper is.
-And what the Helper desires most.
-The history of who God is and what He most desires is found in both the Old and New Testaments.
+What the Helper desires most, and what type of things result in both earthly and heavenly rewards.

 Scripture says that without faith it is impossible to please God.
 Further, in John 15:5 it says that Jesus is the vine and you are the branches.
 He further says that “If you remain in me and I in you, you will bear much fruit; apart from me you can do nothing.”

 So working hard at anything is not the answer.
-If you have no faith, or rely on yourself, your efforts will amount to nothing.
+If you have no faith, or rely on yourself, your efforts will amount to nothing in the long run.
+And the long run means eternity.
+But it can also apply to the here and now.
+It often does.

-This means that we must know more about our God and practice abiding in Him just to know what to ask for!
+This means not only asking in the name of Jesus, but also asking for the right things…the things that glorify/honor God.
+To know what these things are means you need to see how God is described in Scripture.
+It also means to practice remaining in Him just to know what to ask for!
 Helping ourselves without His guidance is a non-starter!
-We must seek Him and know what glorifies Him.
+We must seek His face and know what glorifies Him.

 So in recap; The kind of help to ask for is